Huldre (band)

 Huldre was a Danish folk metal band from Copenhagen.
-It combines traditional Danish and Nordic folk music and folklore with rock, and metal.
+It combines traditional Danish and Nordic folk music and folklore with rock and metal.
 The group has female vocals with violin, hurdy-gurdy, flute, guitar, lute, bass guitar and drums.
 Huldre was awarded third place in the Wacken Open Air Battle 2014.

-In 2019, Huldre announced their decision to part ways, along with their farewell concerts at Wacken Winter Nights, Århus and Copenhagen which took place on February 24, March 16 and March 29, respectively.
+In 2019, Huldre announced their decision to part ways, along with their farewell concerts at Wacken Winter Nights, Århus and Copenhagen which took place on 24 February 16 and 29 March, respectively.